 Case Study

-I arrange a professional meeting to share details of my I Ching project and the psychological research project of my counterpart.
-Prior to the meeting we conduct a survey and the I Ching answers with hexagram 50 – the caldron.
+I arrange a professional meeting to share details of my I Ching project and my counterpart’s psychological research project.
+Prior to the meeting we conduct a survey and the I Ching responds with hexagram 50 – the caldron.

-The caldron: if I imagine a pot and think of the alchemical process of cooking, then this image already fits quite well the character of our conversation: we meander between European and Asian philosophy, psychological models and methods, physical and spiritual areas of experience and little by little add yet more ingredients to the common caldron of our conversation.
+The cauldron: if I imagine a cauldron and think of the alchemical process of cooking, then this image fits quite well the character of our conversation quite well: we meander between European and Asian philosophy, psychological models and methods, physical and spiritual realms of experience and gradually add more ingredients to the common cauldron of our conversation.

-At the beginning of hexagram 50 – the caldron stands powerful – possibly impetuous – growth (lower trigram Sun, the wind / tree), from which a clear form arises (first core character; Qian, the heaven): our common goal of developing a coherent world-view.
+At the beginning of hexagram 50 – the caldron there is a powerful – perhaps impetuous – growth (lower trigram Sun, the wind / tree), from which a clear form emerges (first core character; Qian, the heaven): our common goal of developing a coherent world view.

 Qian, the heaven (first core character) is relatively stable, somehow similar to achieving an interim goal.
-Applied to the situation of our conversation that might refer to solving a sub-problem, a puzzle piece that finds its place in the wild whirling dance of our exchange of experience.
-But Qian moves on, opens again and converts into Dui, the lake (second core character).
-Dui stands for absorbing and expressing, for extending our borders and for admitting the new.
-And while Qian monologues, Dui opens the dialogue.
+Applied to the situation of our conversation, this could refer to the solution of a sub-problem, a puzzle piece that finds its place in the wild, whirling dance of our exchange of experiences.
+But Qian moves on, opens up again and transforms into Dui, the lake (second core character).
+Dui stands for absorbing and expressing, for expanding our boundaries and taking in the new.
+And while Qian monologues, Dui opens the dialog.

 Debra Kaatz writes on LE2 Xing Jian: